4 Things You Didn’t Know You Should Avoid During Pregnancy

 Now that you’re pregnant, you may have been told by friends or healthcare providers to avoid changing your cat’s litter box.
 But did you know that the same risk involved in changing cat litter is also present in dirt, raw meat and unwashed fruits and vegetables?

-The problem all of these things have in common is that they all have the potential to be the home to a parasite called toxoplasma gondii.
+The problem all of these things have in common is that they all have the potential to be the home to a parasite called toxoplasma gondii – something you definitely want to avoid during pregnancy if you have not been exposed to it prior to becoming pregnant.

 If you come into contact with this parasite, you can contract toxoplasmosis.
 This is not a serious situation for most people (some people never even know they have it while others get flu-like symptoms), but if you get it during pregnancy, your baby is at risk for various resulting conditions.

 Still need a Baby’s First Year journal?
-Grab a free one from Mama Rissa right here!
+Grab a free one from Mama Rissa by entering your email at the bottom of this page!

 The APA (American Pregnancy Association) states that 1 in 1,000-8,000 babies born in the U.S. will have toxoplasmosis.
 Perhaps part of the reason this number is relatively small is because many women have already been infected before being pregnant.